After the Immigration Document is Issued

 Upon entry to the United States, all visitors are subject to biometric identification through digital photographs and fingerprints.
 For more information, please see the Office of Biometric Identity Management website

-Students previously enrolled in F-1 or J-1 student status at another U.S. institution and currently have an active SEVIS record, should have requested a transfer of their immigration status to Georgetown.
+Students previously enrolled in F-1 or J-1 student status at another U.S. institution who currently have an active SEVIS record, should have requested a transfer of their immigration status to Georgetown.
 The Georgetown Form I-20 should indicate “Transfer Pending”, while a Form DS-2019 lists the transfer release information in section 8.
-The Georgetown-issued document must be used to reenter the United States by transfer students currently abroad or those who plan to travel abroad prior to the start of the Georgetown semester.
+Transfer students who travel internationally before the start of the Georgetown semester must use their Georgetown-issued immigration document to reenter the United States.
 If the F-1 or J-1 student visa is still valid, there is no need to apply for a renewal.
 Secure all previous Form I-20s or Form DS-2019s with all other important documents and have them accessible in case an inspections officer has any questions.